 1) If a course is scheduled to have a fixed exam, students must sit for that exam during the designated time.

 2) If a course is scheduled to have a flex exam, students may sit for that exam during any designated flex-exam time slot.
-EXCEPTION: Graduating students typically must finish their exams a day before the exam period ends.
+EXCEPTION: Graduating students typically must finish their spring final exams a day before the exam period ends.

 3) Students may not sit for a flex exam during a fixed-exam time slot.